Glossary of Terms

 - A cleaning solution or supplies have been changed

 Chemical Cleanliness is the absence of chemical contaminants on the surface of an object.
-The presence of chemical contaminants can interfere with adhesion of a desired substance such as a coating or adhesive.
+The presence of chemical contaminants can interfere with the adhesion of the desired substance such as a coating or adhesive.

 Cohesive Failure is an adhesive joint failure where the crack propagates within the adhesive.
 Cohesive failure indicates that bond strength is being controlled by the adhesive properties, not the interface.
 It is the most desirable failure mode in an adhesive joint, as it occurs at a load that is generally predictable.